Home / Products / Aquasol A Capsule /

 What if I take too much of Aquasol A Capsule?

-If you take too much of Aquasol A Capsule, it can lead to birth defects, abnormalities of the liver and disorders of the central nervous system.
+If you take too much of Aquasol A Capsule, it can lead to birth defects, abnormalities of the liver, and disorders of the central nervous system.
 It can also decrease bone mineral density, leading to an increased risk of osteoporosis.
-This is because an excess of Aquasol A Capsule suppresses the building up of bones and increases its breakdown.
-The rate of calcium absorption by Vitamin D can also get affected due to excess of Aquasol A Capsule.
+This is because an excess of Aquasol A Capsule suppresses the building up of bones and increases their breakdown.
+The rate of calcium absorption by Vitamin D can also be affected due to an excess of Aquasol A Capsule.
 Therefore, it is advised to use Aquasol A Capsule only as directed by your doctor.

 Which foods contain vitamin A?

-There are various foods that contain vitamin A naturally.
-These are milk, cereal, leafy green vegetables, carrots, sweet potatoes and pumpkins.
+Various foods contain vitamin A naturally.
+These are milk, cereal, leafy green vegetables, carrots, sweet potatoes, and pumpkins.
 Other than those, orange vegetables are loaded with vitamin A as they contain a pigment called beta carotene.
-It is also found in eggs, dairy products, fruits like mangoes and apricots, liver and certain types of salmon.
+It is also found in eggs, dairy products, fruits like mangoes and apricots, liver, and certain types of salmon.

 How should Aquasol A Capsule be taken?